Bradley Hatchett – Founder of Network My Club

-I’ll be honest…Cue the violin… It’s not uncommon for people to decline invites to our online meetups.
+I’ll be honest…Cue the violin… It’s not uncommon for people to decline invites to our events.
 I’ve learnt to deal with this.

-Perhaps a country pub – and been bitterly disappointed by the luke-warm gravy your roast is swimming in or the screaming kids on the table next to you.
-Or the lack of attention from the waiting staff, followed by a hefty service charge on the bill (“2/10, would not recommend to a friend”.)
+Perhaps a country pub – and been bitterly disappointed by the luke-warm gravy your roast potatoes are swimming in.
+Or the lack of attention from the staff, followed by a hefty service charge (“2/10, wouldn’t recommend”).

 Did this stop you from going out to eat ever again?
 Of course it didn’t!

-Networking is the same.
-You may have had an unsatisfactory experience before but I promise you, this doesn’t mean you hate all networking (in the same way as you don’t hate all pubs).
-You just didn’t attend the right event for you.
+You may have had an unsatisfactory experience before but I promise you, this doesn’t mean you hate all networking (in the same way you don’t hate all pubs).

 Some of the objections we’ve heard have even been based on another event they attended OR what they’ve heard other people say about networking in general.
-We’re not all the same!

 Here are the top 5 misconceptions I hear about networking: